What degrees are offered?

 What types of financial aid are available?

 Scholarships, graduate assistantships, research assistantships and loans are available.
+Types of aid available can be found on the Financial Aid website.

 Are international students eligible for financial aid?

-Although non U.S. Citizens do not qualify for federal or state financial aid, international students are eligible for LMU Scholarships and Assistantships.
+Although non U.S. Citizens do not qualify for federal or state financial aid, international students are eligible for LMU Scholarships and Graduate Assistantships.

 What is the average size of a graduate-level class?